 - To run an Action List step by step, and checking the result of every step individually, e.g. to debug the action list. - To run only a part of an Action List - To perform additional actions (e.g. changing the selection) in the middle of an Action List.

-2. Select the Action List you want to use, and click the Step Through button.
+In the Action List Side Drawer, select the Action List you want to use, and select Step Through in the fly-out menu.